-Bathing beaches are located at Minster Leas, Sheerness and Leysdown on Sea.
-RNLI Life Guards will start patrols at Leysdown from 4th July 2020 during summer peak times.
+Blue Flag bathing beaches are located at Minster Leas, Sheerness on Sea and Leysdown on Sea.
+RNLI Lifeguards will be on duty from May for weekends and bank holidays, and then full time from the middle of July to the beginning of September, 10am -5pm, annually.
 Thanks to their stunning views, pristine sands and shingle, visitors flock to these beaches year after year to catch their fill of British sun and sea.

 Discover the 'Sheppey Shoreline' (downloadable pdf) - a family guide to the wildlife that can be found on the island's beaches.
 Providing some wonderful opportunities, to discover some of the impressive marine and birdlife found along the shoreline.

 Sheppey has a rich history and is known as the birthplace of British aviation, visit the Eastchurch Aviation Museum where the story is told.
 Distinguished aviators such as Shorts, Rolls and Wrights were all based here and on 2nd May 1909 John Brabazon made the first flight in Britain - flying a total of 500 yards at a height of 35 feet at Leysdown.
 Other claims to fame include Nelson being based at the naval dockyard, and his body returned to Sheerness after he died at the Battle of Trafalgar.